I beg to move,

 I was pleased to learn that 79% of 2,700 respondents agreed with me that the minimum age for marriage and civil partnerships should rise from 16 to 18 in a recent poll, which was conducted between 10 and 14 May on the social media pages of the House of Commons.
 I thank the House’s digital engagement programme for conducting this research for me.

 At the heart of this matter is a moral dilemma about our values, not only here at home but internationally.
 This country is an advocate on the international stage for the eradication of child marriage and we must practice what we preach.
 I am on the International Development Committee and I have been out to many countries and seen how some of them are trying their best to raise the age of marriage, but that is not happening here.
-As I say, we must practice what we preach.
+As I say, we must practise what we preach.
 Ultimately, I am in agreement with UNICEF’s assertion that

 “marriage before the age of 18 is a fundamental violation of human rights”.